 The Iowa Urban Tree Council (IUTC) is a volunteer council that works to advance the conservation and maintenance of urban forests throughout Iowa.
 The Council provides assistance and advice to the state urban and community forestry program, administered by the Iowa Department of Natural Resources (DNR).
 We work in partnership with all sectors to address local urban forestry issues by bringing together professionals, academics, government, industry, volunteers and the general public.

-Urban and Community Forestry has been defined by the Iowa Urban and Community Forestry Council (IUCFC) as the planning, planting, and maintenance of trees and forest ecosystems within Iowa communities.
+Urban and Community Forestry has been defined by the Iowa Urban Tree Council (IUTC) as the planning, planting, and maintenance of trees and forest ecosystems within Iowa communities.

-Recognizing that trees and forest ecosystems are vital components of Iowa communities, the mission of the Iowa Urban and Community Forestry Council is to provide guidance, leadership, and assistance to public officials, professionals, volunteers, and organizations in implementing urban forestry solutions.
+Recognizing that trees and forest ecosystems are vital components of Iowa communities, the mission of the Iowa Urban Tree Council is to provide guidance, leadership, and assistance to public officials, professionals, volunteers, and organizations in implementing urban forestry solutions.

 With the Council's 501(c)(3) status it can now accept donations.